Safewoo/xypro/README.md

 # xypro
-A simple VLESS proxy implement
+A simple VLESS proxy implementation

-## Introdution
+## Introduction

-xypro is a simple proxy server that use socks5 inbound and send traffic to a VLESS server.
+xypro is a simple proxy server that uses SOCKS5 inbound protocol and forwards traffic to a VLESS server.

-It is a simple VLESS implementation, the goal is to learn Python asynchronous network programming.
-Plan to implement all supported protocols of Clash in the future.
+This is a basic VLESS implementation created to explore Python asynchronous network programming.
+Future plans include implementing all protocols supported by Clash.

-Its configuration file is compatible with the clash proxy format.
-Here is an example:
+The configuration file is compatible with the Clash proxy format.
+Here's an example:

 ```yaml
 name: vless-ws-https-self-signed